Zhaoyang-Liang/pipline_cpu_with_Cache-TLB/README.en.md

 ## Notes
 - No plagiarism — for learning and reference only.
+- Use the method at the bottom "Import Method" to import the project.
 - This version does not require Vivado IP cores.
 - Reports (except the final one) are on branch `bagao` (not `baogao`).
 - If this helps, a star is appreciated.